neonlabsorg/neon-solana-signer/examples/ui/README.md

 ### Solana localnet configuration

 To enable Phantom Wallet to work with Solana localnet, it is necessary to forward ports to localhost.
-We have created a `docker-compose` configuration, an example of which can be found in the `docker-compose.conf.example` file.
+We have created a `docker-compose` configuration, an example of which can be found in the `docker-compose.yaml.example` file.

-You need to rename this configuration file to `docker-compose.conf` and specify `<solana_rpc_url>`.
+You need to rename this configuration file to `docker-compose.yaml` and specify `<solana_rpc_url>`.
 After that, you can start it using the command: `docker compose up`.

 ### Running the project